reytoms/Portfolio/Project_Part2.md

     src="https:&#x2F;&#x2F;www.canva.com&#x2F;design&#x2F;DAEwO8BKc98&#x2F;view?embed">
   </iframe>
 </div>
-<a href="https:&#x2F;&#x2F;www.canva.com&#x2F;design&#x2F;DAEwO8BKc98&#x2F;view?utm_content=DAEwO8BKc98&amp;utm_campaign=designshare&amp;utm_medium=embeds&amp;utm_source=link" target="_blank" rel="noopener">Add a heading</a> by Reyma Thomas
+<a href="https:&#x2F;&#x2F;www.canva.com&#x2F;design&#x2F;DAEwO8BKc98&#x2F;view?utm_content=DAEwO8BKc98&amp;utm_campaign=designshare&amp;utm_medium=embeds&amp;utm_source=link" target="_blank" rel="noopener">For every Qatari, there are about 114 Americans</a> by Reyma Thomas

-3. The value of 1 USD id equal to 3.65 qatar riyals.
+2. The value of 1 USD id equal to 3.65 qatar riyals.

-4. The USA is ruled by a democracy while Qatar is ruled by the heredity monarch family.
+3. The USA is ruled by a democracy while Qatar is ruled by the heredity monarch family.
-5. Finally, I would like to highlight some tourist attractions in Doha and make a countdown to the FIFA World Cup 2022 which is going to be hosted in Doha.
+4. Finally, I would like to highlight some tourist attractions in Doha and make a countdown to the FIFA World Cup 2022 which is going to be hosted in Doha.

 <div class="flourish-embed" data-src="visualisation/7881992"><script src="https://public.flourish.studio/resources/embed.js"></script></div>